-Programming is performed solely via the unit's keypad driven Programming Menu System.
-To reach the Programming Menu System, the unit must first be placed into Programming mode.
-See Section 5.9.1 for more information.

-During the manufacturing process, certain codes and settings are preprogrammed.
+Programming is done solely via the unit's keypad driven Programming Menu System.
+To reach the Programming Menu System, the unit must first be put into Programming mode (see Section 5.9.1).
+During the manufacturing process, certain codes and settings are pre-programmed.
 These settings are the called the default factory settings.

 Table 4 shows the names of all the controller programming menus.
-It also shows of all the default factory codes and settings.
+It also shows of all the default factory codes and settings for the unit.